duda-carval/Chico_Cricket/README.md

-# Chico_Cricket
+# Legends of Cricket
-## LEGENDS OF CRICKET
-TEST MATCH SIMULATOR
+## Test Match Simulator
-Five days.
+*Five days.
 Two innings.
-Eleven legends.
+Eleven legends.*
-The gentleman's game awaits.
+*The gentleman's game awaits.*

+Become a cricket manager by selecting your best 11 batsmen and bowlers from the 2000s.
+Who will win?